Annual Open House & Community Outreach Event FAQs

 What will I get to see?

 The schedule changes slightly from year to year.
-Click here to view last year’s official program.
+Click here to view the 2018 Open House program (subject to change).

 Previous Open House activities have included:

 |How to Get Into Veterinary School/Pre-Vet Advising Sessions||Teddy Bear Beach Clinic – sponsored by local veterinarians of the Alachua Veterinary Medical Association||Hands-on Mock Surgery Demonstration|